 7. Matthew Stafford

-When it’s all said and done, Stafford is going to finish his NFL career with Hall-of-Fame numbers.
-The 32-year-old Detroit Lions quarterback has thrown for more than 40,000 passing yards and could end up with double that number if he plays as long as New Orleans Saints quarterback Drew Brees does.
+When it's all said and done, Stafford is going to finish his NFL career with Hall-of-Fame numbers.
+The 33-year-old current Los Angeles Ram and former Detroit Lions quarterback has thrown for more than 40,000 passing yards and could end up with double that number if he plays as long as New Orleans Saints quarterback Drew Brees does.

 Stafford makes this list because he was born in Tampa, Florida, even though he was raised in Dallas where he played at Highland Park High School.
 He starred at the University of Georgia alongside A.J.
 Green before the Lions selected him first overall in 2009.